 Combining pictures from Canva, and using Canva for effects, I created these images to show the beauty of coleus and the amazing contrasts.
 I call these ten pieces of pictures – Dancing Coleus.
 I hope you find inspiration and enjoy the images.
 Sharing these also as a tribute to all women on the occasion of National Women’s Month this march.
 Let me know which one of these do you like most.

 If you like my images, please share and follow my blog.
 Please also follow my design site – The Design Thinking Factory on Facebook.
+All the artworks at this site are made in Canva.
+Subscribe to Canva now and unleash your creativity.
 Thanks.